 There’s a lot to consider during the aluminum extrusion design process, from the desired profile shape to procurement costs and even options for special surface finishing.
-But one of the first considerations is typically deciding which aluminum alloy is the best for the project.
+But one of the first considerations is to decide which aluminum alloy you will use.

-Using aluminum means a great assortment of physical characteristics, including a high strength-to-weight ratio, good corrosion resistance, and an appealing surface finish.
-Product designers can further emphasize particular qualities by choosing the aluminum alloy that best fits their application.
+Using aluminum means a great combination of physical characteristics, including a high strength-to-weight ratio, good corrosion resistance, and an appealing surface finish.
+Product designers can further emphasize particular qualities by choosing the aluminum alloy that fits their application best.

 This article will highlight the material properties you must evaluate when selecting an aluminum extrusion alloy.
-It will also suggest a few common aluminum alloys that you should consider for your product.
+It will also suggest a few common aluminum alloys that you should consider.

 Extrudability of Wrought Aluminum Alloys